bfredkrystee/splashify/README.txt

 Splashify is a full featured splash page module that is designed to be search engine friendly.
 It is originally based on the Drupal 6 Splash module.
 It allows you to specify a page to be displayed anywhere on your site, using one of a few different delivery options (redirect, popup window or ColorBox).
-The module also provides options specific to mobile devices.

 The main focus of this module is the following:
 - Be search engine friendly by redirecting via JavaScript (when applicable).
-- Allow specific options for mobile devices.
 - Allow different ways in delivering the splash page.
 - Use ColorBox for displaying the splash page in a lightbox.
-- You can have the system pick from a random list of splash pages, have a list of splash pages show up in a specified order, display the specified text/html in the site template or display the text/html full screen.
+- You can have a list of splash pages show up in a specified order, display the specified text/html in the site template or display the text/html full screen.

 All of the features of this module have been confirmed to work in FF, Chrome,